- Gillian Maree, Dr Claudious Chikozho

 Water security must be a collective effort and must involve all people in the Gauteng City-Region.
 Our livelihoods depend on a common water system and our behaviour and actions will determine whether this system can meet needs now and into the future.

-The Gauteng City Region (GCR) experiences water security challenges that range from inadequate supplies reflected in service delivery backlogs and protests, pollution, flooding, unmet infrastructural upgrade needs and inadequate sanitation.
-Investments made in the Lesotho Highlands Water Projects, for instance, reflect a sense of urgency in trying to address the water supply challenge in Gauteng.
-In this project, we hypothesize that challenges related to water security are highly likely to worsen in the near future due to an ever growing city population in the GCR needing to share insufficient and sometimes poorly managed water resources and sanitation systems.
+The GCR faces a multitude of water security challenges.
+These range from balancing the demands for limited water resources, ensuring all households have acceptable access to water services, pollution, flooding, unmet infrastructural upgrade needs, and inadequate sanitation.
+In this project, we hypothesize that challenges related to water security are very likely to worsen in the near future due to an ever growing GCR population needing to share insufficient and sometimes poorly managed water resources and sanitation systems.